-Went to see a pair of unusual musical performance recently: the Japanese premier of the “Doctor Atomic Symphony” by John Adams (adapted from the opera of the same name), and Symphony No. 6 “Hiroshima” 交響曲第6番「HIROSHIMA」 (1985) by Ikuma Dan 團 伊玖磨.
-About the latter piece, it is difficult to find online information, even in this age of google translation software.
+Went to see a pair of unusual musical performances recently at Suntory Hall in Akasaka (in the Ark Hills complex on the outskirts of Roppongi): the Japanese premier of the “Doctor Atomic Symphony” ドクター・ アトミック・シンフォニー (2007) by John Adams (adapted from the opera of the same name), and Symphony No. 6 “Hiroshima” 交響曲第6番「HIROSHIMA」 (1985) by Ikuma Dan 團 伊玖磨.
+About the latter piece, it is difficult to find online information, even in Japanese.
 The Google results in English are overwhelmed with information about Masao Ohki’s 大木正夫 Symphony 5 “Hiroshima” 交響曲 第5番「ヒロシマ」, which was composed in 1953, preceding Dan’s work by almost 30 years.
-I don’t want to admit how many times I listed to Ohki’s work on youtube before looking at the concert program and realizing my mistake.
+I don’t want to admit how many times I listened to Ohki’s work on YouTube before looking at the concert program and realizing my mistake.

-There are now a few version of Ikuma Dan’s Symphony No. 6.
+There are now a few version of Ikuma Dan’s Symphony No. 6 online.
 Here is one:

 1. Hiroshima, the musical

-Dan’s Hiroshima is striking for two reasons: the piece blends the European classical traditional with traditional Japanese music – at several points the orchestra is accompanied by a Nohkan 能管 (a bamboo flute used for noh theater) or by a Shinobue 篠笛, (a folk bamboo flute).
-I found this effect strange; the orchestra, with its size, technical skill, and lush, dwarfed the lone bamboo flute.
-But at the same time, the presence of such a humble instrument acts as a rebuke to the rigid engineering of European music.
-This may have been the point, and while I wouldn’t want to listen to this trick repeatedly, to my ears it was effective.
+Dan’s Hiroshima is striking for two reasons: the piece blends the European classical traditional with traditional Japanese music – at several points the orchestra is accompanied by a nohkan 能管 (a bamboo flute used for noh theater) or by a shinobue 篠笛 (a folk bamboo flute).
+I found this effect strange; the orchestra, with its size, technical skill, and lush sound, dwarfed the lone bamboo flute.
+At the same time, the presence of the humble instrument acted as a rebuke to the rigid engineering of European music.
+This may have been the point, and while I wouldn’t want to listen to this trick repeatedly, my ears found it effective.
 The second striking thing about Dan’s Hiroshima is that, absent the title, I would never had guessed it was “about” Hiroshima.

-I stumbled upon a Japanese website, the translation of which gave me the memorable phrase, “this is a soul shake” – http://kukikei.sakura.ne.jp/sym-jpn-dan.htm .
-This writer describes each movement:
+I stumbled upon a Japanese website, the translation of which lent me the memorable phrase, “this is a soul shake” (source).
+The writer describes each movement:

 1st: “from the beginning, by piercing the brain stem”